Understanding Token Velocity

 Another reason to hold an asset is the expectation that its value will be stable.
 A number of stablecoin projects such as Maker and Basecoin are trying to create trustless assets that are price-stable on the open market.

 Becoming a general-purpose store of value is extremely difficult.
 There are only a handful of projects even attempting to fulfill this vision today.
 It’s not clear how dominant the long-run winner will be.
 You can make perfectly rational arguments for a handful of currencies with 20–30 percent of global value each, a 75-5-5-5-5-5 percent split, or an 80-20 percent split.
-Although money has strong network effects, it’s not clear how strong those effects are, or how much the market will demand viable competition to mitigate macro-level risk associated with a single mega currency.
+Although money has a strong network effects, it’s not clear how strong those effects are, or how much the market will demand viable competition to mitigate macro-level risk associated with a single mega currency.

 Velocity is one of the key levers that will influence long-term, non-speculative value.